-- (1) A person who performs one or more of the following functions: bingo caller; counting room supervisor; chief of security; custodian of gaming supplies or cash; floor manager; pit boss; dealer; croupier; approver of credit; or custodian of gambling devices including persons with access to cash and accounting records within such devices; - (2) If not otherwise included, any other person whose total cash compensation is in excess of fifty-thousand dollars (\$50,000.00) per year; or - (3) If not otherwise included, the four (4) most highly compensated persons in the gaming operation. - (h) NIGC: "NIGC" means the National Indian Gaming Commission established pursuant to 25 U.S.C. § 2704. - PRIMARY MANAGEMENT OFFICIAL: "Primary Management Official" means - (1) The person having management responsibility for a management contract; - (2) Any person who has authority to: hire and fire employees; or to set up working policy for the gaming operation; or - (3) The chief financial officer or other person who has financial management responsibility. - (j) STATE GAMING AGENCY: "State Gaming Agency" means the entity defined in Subsection 2.18 of the Compact. - (k) TRIBE: "Tribe" means the Pauma-Yuima Band of Mission Indians.
+- (2) If not otherwise included, any other person whose total cash compensation is in excess of fifty-thousand dollars (\$50,000.00) per year; or - (3) If not otherwise included, the four (4) most highly compensated persons in the gaming operation. - (h) NET REVENUES: "Net revenues" means gross revenues of gaming activity less amounts paid out as, or paid for, prizes and total operating expenses, excluding management fees. - (i) NIGC: "NIGC" means the National Indian Gaming Commission established pursuant to 25 U.S.C. § 2704. - (j) PRIMARY MANAGEMENT OFFICIAL: "Primary Management Official" means - (1) The person having management responsibility for a management contract; - (2) Any person who has authority to: hire and fire employees; or to set up working policy for the gaming operation; or - (3) The chief financial officer or other person who has financial management responsibility. - (k) STATE GAMING AGENCY: "State Gaming Agency" means the entity defined in Subsection 2.18 of the Compact. - TRIBAL COUNCIL: "Tribal Council" means the Tribal Council of the Table Bluff Reservation - Wiyot Tribe, as defined in the Constitution and Bylaws of the Table Bluff Reservation - Wiyot Tribe. - (m) TRIBAL MEMBER: "Tribal member" means any individual who is duly enrolled in the Tribe in accordance with the Tribe's Constitution and any enrollment ordinance that may be enacted by the Tribe, as amended from time to time. - (n) TRIBE: "Tribe" means the Table Bluff Reservation Wiyot Tribe.